-In many cases during selection processes, companies reviewed or even selected software which had a good evaluation in other commodities than the commodity traded.
-They had the perception that any CTRM solution will cover 80% of the functional needs and thus they didn’t require an industry specific CTRM.
+Over the past decades, our team has been involved in quite a few selection processes for a commodity trade and risk management (CTRM) software solution – during as well as before our years at Agiboo.
+In many of those cases, companies reviewed or even selected software which had a good evaluation in other commodities than the one(s) they traded.
+They had the perception that any CTRM solution will cover about 80 percent of the functional needs and thus they didn’t require an industry specific CTRM.
+We’d like to share our view on that.

 CTRM implementation has its challenges

-Experience taught us that many CTRM implementations have not been successful.
-Despite success rates have gone up in recent years, there is definitely still a challenge to be successful in implementing specific CTRM.
-The latter is particularly true for companies that manage multi commodities out of the different categories.
+Experience has taught us that many CTRM implementations have not been successful.
+Despite success rates having gone up in recent years, there is definitely still a challenge to be successful in the process of implementing a specific CTRM.
+The latter is particularly true for companies that manage multi commodities out of the different categories we’ve previously mentioned.
 When for example you trade mineral oil and cocoa beans, it can be rather challenging to present a meaningful combined position.
 Sure, you can overcome such a challenge, but it requires time and investment.

 For commodity trade and risk management implementations there are many critical success factors.
-For example, the quality of the business process definition and the budget for the software vendor to execute a proper implementation.
+The quality of the business process definition for one, and the budget for the software vendor to execute a proper implementation another.
 Also, the flexibility of the vendor responding to customer change requests and the ability to integrate in the remaining IT landscape.
 In the end the willingness to accept standard software for standard processes is also an important contributor of success.

 Commodity industry specific CTRM